scpwiki/wikijump/client/docs/websites.md

 3. Edit `package.json`, and change the `name` field.
 It should probably match the name of the folder.

 4. You're done!

+You may want to add a command in the root `package.json` to make it easier to start the build and watch modes for your website package.
+Look at the `dev-sandbox` scripts, and duplicate how those work.